critiqalfish/ok3Df/README.md

 - F to change focused object
 - U to change between object and camera mode
 ### plans?
-- [ ] triangles in order to construct things
+- [x] triangles in order to construct things
-- [ ] support for maybe obj files or similar in order to make utah teapot
+- [x] support for maybe obj files (kinda done) or similar in order to make utah teapot
 - [ ] make it less weird
 - [ ] add rendering boundaries to reduce visual glitches
 - [ ] rewrite in c or c++
+- [ ] improve performance lol